If you are looking to add some flair to your herb garden this year, look no further than angelica.

 Once plants are established, maintenance is fairly easy.
 Keep plants free of weeds and water regularly at the base to prevent fungal diseases.

 - Start seeds in peat pots to avoid disturbing roots when transplanting.

 - Do not attempt to transplant plants larger than 3 to 4 inches tall, as established plants have sensitive taproots.

 - Cutting stalks at the end of the first year of growth will encourage flowering in the second year.

 - Keep soil evenly moist but not waterlogged.

 - Mulching will prevent the soil from drying out and inhibit the growth of weeds.

 If you want to add A. archangelica to your herb garden, seeds are sometimes available from nurseries and garden centers.

-A. archangelica ‘Holy Ghost’ is suitable for growing in Zones 3-10 and will reach a mature height of up to five feet tall.
+A. archangelica ‘Holy Ghost’ is suitable for growing in Zones 3 to 10 and will reach a mature height of up to five feet tall.

 You can find seeds available for purchase at Eden Brothers.